Houston Attorney for Mirena® Lawsuits

 Bayer Pharmaceuticals has been sued for its dangerous product.
 Some claims include intentionally selling a dangerous product, false / deceiving marketing, and hiding the known risks associated with the Mirena implant.
 The FDA originally approved Mirena in 2000, and more than 45,000 adverse events have been reported since that time.

-Stern Law Group's Houston dangerous drugs lawyers are prepared to take on cases for victims of harmful Mirena IUD side effects.
+Stern Law Group's lawyers are prepared to take on dangerous drug cases for victims of harmful Mirena IUD side effects.
 If you believe that you have grounds for a Mirena lawsuit, please get in touch with us as soon as possible.
 You may be owed compensation!

 Mirena® IUD Side Effects